 NHS England evaluation report.

-We offer a range of teaching and training courses, developed in partnership with Skills for Health, and accredited and regulated by SfJ Awards.
+We offer a range of teaching and training courses, developed in partnership with Skills for Health.

 KiB is committed to safeguarding and protecting every person we work with – young and old – and we expect all staff, associates, trustees and volunteers to share this commitment.